ehsaan-qazi/inventory-management-system-/README.md

 3. **Create Transaction**: Select customer, add fish items, calculate bill
 4. **Track Balances**: System automatically tracks outstanding/prepaid amounts
 5. **View Reports**: Check daily summaries and sales reports

+### Dashboard Navigation

+Click on any metric card to navigate to the relevant page:
+- **Today's Sales** → Reports page
+- **Pending Bills** → Customers with outstanding balances
+- **Total Customers** → All customers
+- **Fish Categories** → Fish management

+### Outstanding Balance Tracking

+The system now correctly tracks outstanding balances:
+- When a customer's outstanding is cleared (balance becomes 0), reports will reflect this
+- Outstanding in daily reports shows NET outstanding created that day
+- Current outstanding customers are shown in the Reports page

+**Note**: If upgrading from an older version with existing data, the outstanding balance logic has been improved.
+New transactions will use the correct calculation automatically.

 ## License